Family Stories

 8. John Bradley b.
 15 May 1809, bap.
 30 Jul 1809 in Chigwell

 The first Elizabeth, b.
-1794, likely died, hence naming another child Elizabeth in 1799.
-The 1802 child was presumably baptised posthumously.
+1794, presumably died, hence naming another child Elizabeth in 1799.
+The 1802 child, I assume was baptised posthumously.

 Thomas Bradley died, aged 48, and was buried on 20 Feb 1814 in Chigwell.